I just finished this slouchy beret a few days ago! I've been wearing it almost everyday since then.

 Next row: Using larger needles *k2, m1; * rep from *; Throw in an extra inc halfway around and again at the end.
 You should have 104 sts.
 (You must have a multiple of 4 for the st patt.)

-Continue in Trinity st patt until hat measures 7 inches from co edge, finishing with row 1 of patt.
+Continue in Trinity st patt until brain protector measures 7 inches from co edge, finishing with row 1 of patt.